vonhathanh/ForexBot/README.md

 However, this strategy is a double-edge sword, we could go bankrupt because of this
 So, great rewards doesn't have to come from great returns, we could reward the agent when it wins small consecutive steps and not losing continously

+- We have two kinds of agent at the moment: one has 50% win rate, avg win/lose value is 100/30 and the other win rate is 60%, avg win/lose is 30/10
+=> This means agent has to sacrifice win rate to increase win/lose value.